maxramirez84/redcap-email-notifications-module/README.md

 click on the _External Modules_ link (within the _Technical / Developer Tools_ section) and after on the _Enable a module_ button.
 A popup will be open from where you will be able to enable the module.

+After that, the EM will appear under the _Modules Currently Available on this System_ section.
+Click on the _Configure_ button and complete the _Sender email address_ field with a valid email address.
+This will be the email address used in the _FROM_, i.e. from whom the email will appear to be sent.
+This will also be the "reply-to" address as it appears to the recipient.